DunderGG/android-watch-faces/docs/architecture.md

 ## Build, test, release

+> Producing local debug APKs for device testing and signed release AABs for Google Play publishing.

 Android Studio is the recommended path because it offers WFF-aware completion, validation, and a watch-face run configuration.
 Build an APK for local device or emulator testing; build an AAB for Play.
 Before release, replace the temporary